 2) Help them envision living there

 Making a big life change is daunting for most people, especially if they’re moving away from a familiar, comfortable place to somewhere they’ve never been, or never imagined themselves going.
 Encourage candidates to relocate by helping them imagine themselves in your town or city.
 This could include sending a list of local events, sharing a list of your favorite restaurants and coffee shops, or even putting together a city guide.

 3) Be flexible in their transition

 Ease your job candidates into the idea of relocating by offering a flexible transition.
 Your new hire could be making a move from far away, and s/he may need time to adjust to a different place, culture, and even language.
 Your flexibility as an employer could be the push needed to get someone to commit to the move.
 Allow flexible schedules to help with timezone adjustments, and offer work-from-home days so new hires have time to fix up their new living spaces or even provide a fully remote option.

 Relocation pitch email template

-- <Expectation 1, ie. their deliverables every month
+- expectation 1: their deliverables every month

 You don’t have to follow the template exactly, and be sure to clarify what they will get, why they will love working with you, and what your expectations are.
 Keep our relocation tips in mind when you pitch the job to candidates during the interview process, and when you make a formal invitation.

 The best candidates are always worth going the extra mile for, especially when they’re traveling multiple miles to you!